TGOlson/surfline/README.md

 type TaxonomyType = 'spot' | 'subregion' | 'region' | 'geoname';

-type TaxonomyQuery = {
+export type TaxonomyQuery = {
   id: string,

-  type?: 'taxonomy' | TaxonomyType, maxDepth?: number,
+  // Most queries should use `type=taxonomy`, other types are not frequently useful
+  // If setting `type`, ensure `id` references a taxonomy of that type (eg. if `type=spot` use `SpotTaxonomy.spot` as id) type?: 'taxonomy' | TaxonomyType,

+  // `maxDepth` controls how many "levels" of data is returned
+  // eg. if fetching "Earth" taxonomy, a depth of 0 returns continents, while a depth of 1 returns continents and countries maxDepth?: number,
 };

-// individual X-Taxonomy types omitted... see type files for more details type Taxonomy = SpotTaxonomy | SubregionTaxonomy | RegionTaxonomy | GeonameTaxonomy;
+// individual xTaxonomy types omitted... see type files for more details type Taxonomy = SpotTaxonomy | SubregionTaxonomy | RegionTaxonomy | GeonameTaxonomy;

 type TaxonomyResponse = Taxonomy & {